Posted on Leave a comment

 How Can You Improve Gut Bacteria?

-You can improve your gut bacteria by following an anti-inflammatory lifestyle that has a focus on gut health.
+You can improve your gut bacteria by following an anti-inflammatory lifestyle that focuses on gut health.

 Exposure is key to protection!